Azure/AppService/_posts/2024-01-03-DNS-improvements.md

 ## Logging capabilities

 Finally, we have been working on improved logging capabilities.
-We started by adding logging capabilities to our internal supporters to help you troubleshoot DNS behavior issues.
-Built on the learnings from our internal use, we will be adding a new logging category to Diagnostics logs to allow you to send name resolution logs to Azure Monitor.
+We started by adding logging capabilities to our support staff to help them help you troubleshoot DNS behavior issues.
+Building on the learnings from our internal use, we will be adding a new logging category to Diagnostics logs to allow you to send name resolution logs to Azure Monitor.
 We expect this capability to land in H2 2024.